 For those involved in the design, management or maintenance of alarms and alarm systems, M.A.C.
-Solutions, developer of the ProcessVue® suite of alarm management software, is running a two-day alarm management training course in June and November 2018.
+Solutions, developer of the ProcessVue® suite of alarm management software, is running a two-day alarm management training course in November 2018.

 The course is aimed at providing all the information and guidance delegates require to successfully implement alarm management within their company, thus providing a basis for the ongoing safe and efficient operation of their plant.
 The course is strongly recommended for anyone responsible for leading improvements to the management of alarms within a process industry plant, particularly Upper and Lower Tier COMAH-regulated or FDA-regulated sites.
 These include oil & gas, petrochemicals, chemicals, pharmaceuticals, power stations, food processing and water companies.

 For any site to be safe and operationally effective, there needs to be a robust system of governance, as well as comprehensive procedures and work practices that are rigorously enforced for alarm system(s).
 With an appropriately designed, managed, operated and maintained alarm system, companies can be confident that when critical events occur, their operators will be able to respond appropriately.

 Managing alarms may sound simple, but there are many facets that must be considered and addressed, from the management and detailed design of alarms and alarm systems, through to the potential for cultural change.